Videos by OutKick

 The Dan Le Batard Show with Stugotz spent a segment discussing the story about Adrian Wojnarowski, Senator Josh Hawley, and the NBA and China.
-Outkick has been at the center of this story — Senator Hawley tagged Outkick when he shared the screenshot of Woj’s “Fuck you” email, Jason Whitlock and Clay Travis both interviewed the senator after it happened, and I broke the news that Woj was suspended from ESPN for sending the email.
+Outkick has been at the center of this story — Senator Hawley tagged Outkick when he shared the screenshot of Woj’s “Fuck you” email, Clay Travis interviewed the senator after it happened, and I broke the news that Woj was suspended from ESPN for sending the email.

 Here is the segment: